Inverse Problems with Learned Forward Operators: PAT

 To orthonormalise the training images $\trim$, we use the modified Gram-Schmidt algorithm~\cite{trefethen_num_lin_al}.
 Due to its numerical instability, we restrict ourselves to $n=1500$ training samples.

-We use the iterations \cref{eq:var-reg-GD,eq:var-reg-GD-normal,eq:var-reg-GD-combined,eq:var-reg-GD-normal-combined}.
+We use the iterations \cref{eq:var-reg-GD} -- learned forward operator, \eqref{eq:var-reg-GD-normal} -- learned normal operator, \cref{eq:var-reg-GD-combined} -- learned forward operator combined with approximate model, and~\eqref{eq:var-reg-GD-normal-combined} -- learned normal operator combined with approximate model.
 The results are shown in \cref{fig:proj-var}.
 The top row shows the ground truth and the reconstruction with the exact operator, which is our golden standard in these experiments.
 Performing a basic parameter search, we find a reasonable value of the regularisation parameter $\alpha=2 \cdot 10^{-4}$ which yields a relative reconstruction error of $6\%$.

 With a learned forward (middle row left) and a learned normal operator (middle row right) we obtain a relative reconstruction error of $23-24\%$, also after performing a basic parameter search and finding a reasonable value of $\alpha=2 \cdot 10^{-2}$.
 The value of the parameter is higher, as expected in a problem with operator errors.
 The reconstruction obtained with a learned normal operator looks sharper than the one obtained with a learned forward operator, but overall the reconstruction quality is comparable.